-Since April 2017, World Renew has been working with ODES in implementing the Bocage method in the Bora region in Southern Mali.
+Since April 2017, World Renew has been working with ODES to implement the Bocage method.
 Farmland in this area is not very productive and crop yields are barely enough to meet the area’s food demand.
 Along with the introduction to ploughs and machines, more deforestation occurs making the land more susceptible to erosion.
 Food security will be a problem in the area unless farming practices change soon.

 The Bocage method is designed to do just that.
 In this method, participating farmers create a perimeter of trees and hedges around several hectares of land which include individually owned plots and common grounds.
 The common areas have features such as ponds, canals, and hedges to mitigate soil erosion, encourage water absorption, provide a firebreak, and maintain biodiversity in this extremely fragile environment.